 - If you are married, the only way to legally end your marriage is to get a divorce.
 You must start a court case to get a divorce; one cannot marry again until your divorce is final.
 Your family lawyer will be able to explain how to get a divorce, and will take care of all of the following steps for you.

 - We are also experienced in dealing with any complications along the way and ensure that everything is moving forward properly.

 Decision Making and Parenting time.

 - When families live together, both parents share the responsibility for their children’s upbringing, education and everyday lives.
 However, when there is a breakdown in the relationship (In some instances never lived together), you and the other parent must determine where the children will reside and how decisions about them will be made.

-- Custody and Access are the legal term used when discuss these issues.
+- AS of March 1, 2021 “Decision making” (Custody) and “Parenting time” (access) are the legal term used when discuss these issues.

-- Custody is legal term used to describe how major decisions will be made about a child after parents separate.
-Different types of custody arrangements includes Sole Custody, where one parent has the right and responsibility to make important decisions about the child’s care, education, religious instructions and welfare, and Joint Custody, where both parents jointly make important decisions about the child
+- Decision making is legal term used to describe how major decisions will be made about a child after parents separate.
+Different types of Decision making arrangements includes Sole Decision making, where one parent has the right and responsibility to make important decisions about the child’s care, education, religious instructions and welfare, and Joint Decision making, where both parents jointly make important decisions about the child

-- Whereas access is a legal term used to describe the time a parent without custody spends with his/her child.
+- Whereas parentying time is a legal term used to describe the time each parent spends with his/her child.

 - Child Support Guidelines are legislated and must be followed.
 Every parent has a legal obligation to support their children.
-Child Support is considered as a financial contribution from the payor parent to help provide for his or her children who are not living with him or her, or to help support children in a shared parenting situations.
+Child Support is considered a financial contribution from the payor parent to help provide for his or her children who are not living with him or her or help support children in a shared parenting situation.

-- When the relationship ends, that person may have an economic disadvantage and may claim for spousal support to assist him or her and provide an opportunity to become self sufficient.
+- When the relationship ends, that person may have an economic disadvantage and may claim spousal support to assist him or her and provide an opportunity to become self-sufficient.